gaffe-buck/tavern-v2-character-creator/README.md

 * supports all major features of the character card spec v2
 * validate card (sort of)
 * import from PNG or JSON
-* export to JSON
+* export to PNG or JSON
 * persists WIP in browser local storage

 ## Roadmap

 ### Immediate Goals
-* PNG card export
 * live estimated token counts

 ### Stretch Goals